-Upsets in the balance of stomach acid and digestive juices can lead to an ulcer.
+Upsets in the balance of stomach acid and juices can lead to an ulcer.
 This can be caused by:

-Less common causes include:
+Less common causes include any of the following:

 Factors that increase your chances of gastric ulcer include:

-Ulcers can cause serious problems and severe abdominal pain.
-One problem is bleeding.
+Ulcers can worsen.
+This can lead to serious problems and severe belly pain such as bleeding.
 Bleeding symptoms may include:

-Your doctor will ask about your symptoms and medical history.
+Your doctor will ask about your symptoms and past health.
 A physical exam will be done.

-Talk to your doctor about the best treatment plan for you.
 Treatment options may include one or more of the following:

-Surgery and/or endoscopy may be recommended for:
+Procedures may be needed for:

 An upper GI endoscopy may be done to stop bleeding.
-A thin, lighted tube is inserted down the throat into the stomach or intestine.
-Heat, electricity, epinephrine, or a substance called fibrin glue can then be applied to the area.
-This should stop the blood flow.
+A tube is passed down the throat into the stomach.
+Heat, electricity, medicine, or a special glue will be used to stop bleeding.

+Not all ulcers can be prevented.
 To help reduce the chances of H. pylori infection: